evgenyneu/Auk/README.md

 1. A dialog will appear, change the *Connection* to *action* and enter the name of the method.
 1. This method will be called when the scroll view is tapped.
 Use the `auk.currentPageIndex` property of your scroll view to get the index of the current page.

+## Detect page scrolling

+You can run some code when the scroll view is being scrolled by using `UIScrollViewDelegate`.
+See the [detect page scrolling manual](https://github.com/evgenyneu/Auk/wiki/Detect-page-scrolling) for details.

 ## Demo app